Bruin-Dev/Intelygenz/velocloud-bridge/README.md

 ```

 When a message is received by `alert.request.event.edge`, the bridge will get the specific edge event and send to
-a response topic identified by the message received from `alert.request.event.edge`, formed as it is
+a response topic that was built by NATS under the hood:
-shown in the next schema:

 __alert.request.event.edge schema__
 ```
 {
     'request_id': 123,
-    'response_topic': f'alert.response.event.edge.{service_id}',
     'edge': {"host": "some.host", "enterprise_id":19, "edge_id":99},
     'start_date': Some start time,
     'end_date': Some end time